quotient-im/Quaternion/README.md

 - `paste_plaintext_by_default` - set this to false (or 0) if you want to paste formatted text by default.

-Quaternion uses Qt Keychain to store access tokens and (if libQuotient is built with E2EE support) database pickles.
-If the secure storage supported by Qt Keychain is not available, Quaternion will NOT store your access token(s) and pickles; do NOT proceed if E2EE is switched on, unless you are fine to end up with unrecoverable encrypted messages sent during that session.
-The fallback file used by Quaternion 0.0.9.5/0.0.95 is no more used.
+Quaternion uses Qt Keychain to store access tokens and database pickles.
+If the secure storage supported by Qt Keychain is not available, Quaternion will not be able to store your access token(s) and pickles and will automatically disable E2EE to avoid unrecoverable encrypted messages.
+The fallback file used by Quaternion pre-0.0.96 is no more used.

 Quaternion caches the rooms state and user/room avatars on the file system in a conventional location for your platform, as follows: